 What Are the White Keys on The Piano?

 There are two keys on your piano: the black and the white ones.
-We’ve already discussed the role of the black piano keys.
+We’ve already explained the role of the black piano keys.
 Now it’s time to delve into the white keys.

 You might also be wondering: just how many white keys are there on a piano?